partrickJhonson/beef/Module-Creation-Steps.md

 ```

 You can test this in the developer console of Chrome, on a website that you saved your login on.
+(Open the developer console using F11 / right click -> inspect element)

 Now we just need to send the results back to BeEF.